Home

 Anna was born in East Orange on July 12, 1905, the daughter of Italian immigrant John Basile, and Winifred Davis, whose parents were Irish immigrants.
 Anna went as far as the eighth grade in school in East Orange.
 To view some photos of Anna and Bill, click here.

 In 1930, they were renting an apartment for $35 per month at 1 Salem Street in Newark.
 Ten years later, their rent was still $35, but at 38 Halsted Street, a very short distance from Salem Street.
-1950 at 174 Smith Street, a short walk from their first apartment on Salem Street.
+Then in 1950 they were at 174 Smith Street, a short walk from their first apartment on Salem Street.
 All of these locations were very close to where my mother Jackie and grandparents Jack and Margie Bogner lived on Silver Street.

 ---------------------------

 Harry J. Hatch, their firstborn, was born May 15, 1930.
 Although they were living in Newark at the time, Harry was born in East Orange, probably at the home of Anna's parents.
-After graduating from Montclair State University and Seton Hall University with batchelor and master's degrees in business and education, Harry joined the Newark Public School System at taught business classes for 15 years at Ivy Junior High and Vailsburg High School.
+After graduating from Montclair State University and Seton Hall University with Batchelor and Master's degrees in business and education, Harry joined the Newark Public School System at taught business classes for 15 years at Ivy Junior High and Vailsburg High School.
 He had a second, successful career as a restaurant owner and operator.
-His restuarants were located all over New Jersey and included, the Beachcomber Steak House, Beef & Ale in South Orange, Gasoline Alley in Berkeley Heights, P.J.
+His restaurants were located all over New Jersey and included, the Beachcomber Steak House, Beef & Ale in South Orange, Gasoline Alley in Berkeley Heights, P.J.
 Ruggles in Spring Lake Heights, Samantha's in Branchburg, and McNasty's in Whitehouse.

 Harry Hatch